GAIA certified for single handed rod : Raising money for the Wild Trout Trust

 I hold their Single Handed Professional Instructors Certificate (GAIC) and insurance.

-Some general advice and links:
+Some general advice and links for beginners:

 In England and Wales every angler over 12 years old MUST have an Environment Agency fishing licence, what ever sort of fresh water fishing they do.
 There’s a big fine if you don’t.
 It’s easily obtained on line or at a post office.
 See link lower down.